Germany's ruling coalition on collision course after SPD leadership vote

 Conservative Agriculture Minister Julia Kloeckner also said there was no chance of renegotiations, adding the CDU would stick to the promises it made.

 “A one-sided renegotiation, just because SPD leadership has changed, will not be doable with the (Christian Democratic) Union,” she told Funke Mediengruppe.
-Her remarks echoed similar statements from CDU deputy leader Thomas Strobl in the Stuttgarter Zeitung newspaper.
+CDU deputy leader Thomas Strobl made similar comments to the Stuttgarter Zeitung newspaper.

 Merkel, 65, has been in power since 2005 and has said she will not seek re-election at the next national election, due in 2021.
 The CDU is trying to boost its image and appeal to hold its position as the leading governing party after she goes.

-Striking a slightly more conciliatory tone, Merkel’s would-be successor, Annegret Kramp-Karrenbauer, urged the Social Democrats to remain part of the government, adding the current coalition agreement provided the basis to move forward.
+Striking a slightly more conciliatory tone, the head of the CDU and Merkel’s would-be successor as chancellor, Annegret Kramp-Karrenbauer, urged the Social Democrats to remain part of the government, adding the current coalition agreement provided the basis to move forward.

-“I think it is good that the SPD has made a decision,” said Kramp-Karrenbauer, who as head of the CDU is hoping to succeed Merkel as chancellor.
+“I think it is good that the SPD has made a decision,” she said.
 “It paves the way to return to business.
 For the CDU it is quite clear: we stand by this coalition.
 We stand by this coalition on the basis that has been negotiated.”

-Conservative lawmaker Alexander Dobrindt of the Christian Social Union (CSU), the Bavarian sister party of Merkel’s CDU, also said that there was no reason to end the coalition, according to an interview with the Augsburger Allgemeine paper.
+Conservative lawmaker Alexander Dobrindt of the Christian Social Union (CSU), the Bavarian sister party of the CDU, also said that there was no reason to end the coalition, according to an interview with the Augsburger Allgemeine paper.

 Additional reporting by Sabine Siebold and Andreas Rinke; Writing by Christoph Steitz; Editing by Frances Kerry